-Transurethral Resection of the Prostate (TURP) for BPH Treatment
+Transurethral Resection of the Prostate (TURP) in NYC

-Dr. Valenzuela, Director of Penile Prosthesis Surgery at the Icahn School of Medicine at Mount Sinai, also specialiszes in the transurethral resection of the prostate (TURP) as part of his specialization in BPH treatment.
-A transurethral resection of the prostate (TURP) is a surgical procedure used to treat urinary problems caused by an enlarged prostate.
+Dr. Valenzuela, Director of Penile Prosthesis Surgery at the Icahn School of Medicine at Mount Sinai, also specializes in the transurethral resection of the prostate (TURP) as part of his specialization in BPH treatment.
+TURP is a surgical procedure used to treat urinary problems caused by an enlarged prostate.
 This surgery is incredibly effective at relieving symptoms for men that have not had success with medications prescribed to treat their moderate to severe urinary issues.

 Conditions TURP Can Treat